Where This Is Heading // AI In The Enterprise

 Enterprise AI is failing at scale.
 The infrastructure, governance, and strategic clarity required to sustain it are not keeping pace with deployment ambition.

-The next wave is already arriving.
-Gartner projects that 40% of enterprise applications will embed AI agents by end of 2026, up from less than 5% in 2025.
-Deloitte's 2025 Emerging Technology Trends study found that while 68% of organisations are exploring or piloting agentic AI, only 11% are actively using these systems in production.
-KPMG's Q4 2025 AI Pulse Survey reports that 65% of enterprise leaders cite agentic system complexity as their top barrier — for two consecutive quarters.
+The next shift accelerates this pressure.
+Gartner projects that 40% of enterprise applications will embed AI agents by end of 2026 — up from less than 5% today.
+Only 11% of organisations exploring agentic AI have it in production.
+KPMG found that 65% of enterprise leaders cite agentic system complexity as their top barrier — for two consecutive quarters.
+The gap between deployment ambition and organisational readiness is widening every quarter.

 The question is not whether to invest in AI.
 The question is whether the foundation is in place to make that investment deliver.